Sandwhich Harbour, Namibia, Illona, FAM 2018

 Damaraland

-From the dry pans of Etosha, head to the colourful, rock-strewn landscape of Damaraland.
-Here, stay at the secluded Camp Kipwe – built amidst weathered red-basalt boulders.
-Positioned in an area roamed by rare desert-adapted elephants, this intimate bush lodge is close to the ancient petroglyphs of Twyfelfontein.
+From the dry pans of Etosha, head to the colourful, rock-strewn landscape of Damaraland to stay at the secluded Camp Kipwe – a lodge built amidst weathered red-basalt boulders.
+Don your walking shoes and join a ranger for the day on the trail of desert elephants, wander amidst the ancient petroglyphs of Twyfelfontein or spend time with some of the country’s oldest communities – the Damara, Himba and San people.

 Coastal Activities